 All in all, the Shimano Folding Net is a well designed net that is there when you need it and out of the way when you don't.
 It is the nicest folding net I've seen.

-International shipping requires an additional of $6 to Canada and $11 to other countries.
+International shipping requires an additional of $6 to Canada or $11 to other countries.
+The extra charge is not added to your order automatically.
 Please click on the button below.
+Postage is by weight, so packages containing multiple items may require additional postage.

 Tenkara has no strict rules.
 Enjoy tenkara in your own way.